maarten-pennings/WordClock/README.md

 Here is a [video](https://youtu.be/4AUioVwlsqg) with the clock running, comparing it to a DCF77 clock.

 Some notes on the video
- - The blue LED at the back switches on the clock is powered (and initialized).
+ - The blue LED at the back switches on when the clock is powered and initialized.
  - The blue LED switches off as soon as an NTP sync has occurred, i.e. when the local time is known.
  - The time is then displayed in 5 min resolution.
  - At 10:52:30 (see the DCF77 clock) the WordClock switches from 10:50 (TIEN-VOOR-ELF) to 10:55 (VIJF-VOOR-ELF).